DonKrasky/DonKrasky.github.io/index.md

 ## The Beginning

 Hello there!
 I'm Don Krasky, Ph.D.
 I've completed my doctorate in mathematics from the University of Hawaii at Manoa.
 This site will exist until I do something with it, along with my [LinkedIn](http://www.linkedin.com/in/don-krasky-09052185/).
-This page is based on the github opyouen source Cayman theme and uses Jekyll.
+This page is based on the github open source Cayman theme and uses Jekyll.

 ## Jupyter Notebooks Work: